 About the Major

 Psychology is the scientific study of mind, brain, and behavior.
 Areas of psychology represented in the department include human development, social psychology, cognitive psychology, cultural psychology, neuroscience, and psychopathology.
-Psychology majors receive broad training across these areas, have opportunities to pursue topics of particular interest in greater detail, develop skills in research methods and statistics, and engage in a cultural immersion experience.
-Many majors also take advantage of opportunities to work in research laboratories, to serve as teaching assistants, and to participate in service learning courses.
-Students interested in this major are strongly encouraged to visit the Department of Psychology web site and to download and read the Psychology Majors Manual for more detailed information, as early planning is important for preparing to declare and complete the major.
+Psychology majors receive broad training across these areas, have opportunities to pursue topics of particular interest in greater detail, and develop skills in research methods and statistics.
+Many majors also take advantage of opportunities to work in research laboratories, to serve as teaching assistants, and to participate in service-learning courses.
+Students interested in this major are strongly encouraged to visit the Department of Psychology website and to download and read the Department Majors Manual for more detailed information, as early planning is important for preparing to declare and complete the major.

-Stage 1 general education expectations must be satisfied at the time of application to the major.
-Students who apply to the major while still completing stage 1 courses will be admitted to the major.
+For the Class of 2018 and earlier: Stage I general education expectations must be satisfied at the time of application to the major.
+Students who apply to the major while still completing stage I courses will be admitted to the major.
 However, these courses must then be completed by the end of that semester; if they are not, the student will be asked to drop the major.
-Fulfilling stage 2 general education expectations is required for completion of the major.
+Students with outstanding requirements to complete should either declare a second major or submit a major deferral form to their class dean in the event they are unable to successfully complete the admission requirements for psychology.
+Fulfilling stage II general education expectations is required for completion of the major.

 PSYC105 Foundations of Contemporary Psychology is appropriate for non-majors.

 Ten psychology credits are required to fulfill the major.
 Nine of the 10 credits required for the major must be taken for a grade.
-Courses in introductory psychology and statistics must be taken for a grade.
-Required elements of the major are introductory psychology (1 credit), statistics (1 credit), research methods (1 credit), one breadth course from each of three areas of psychology (3 credits), a specialized course (1 credit), and 3 additional elective credits that can come from any courses and tutorials associated with the major.
-Participation in a cultural immersion experience and proficiency in a foreign language are also required.
+Courses in introductory psychology and psychological statistics must be taken for a grade.
+Required elements of the major are introductory psychology (one credit), psychology statistics (one credit), research methods (one credit), one breadth course from each of three areas of psychology (three credits), a specialized course (one credit), and three additional elective credits that can come from any courses and tutorials associated with the major.

 Introductory psychology.
-Foundations of Contemporary Psychology (PSYC105) provides a broad overview of the field, is required for the major, and should typically be the first course taken in the major.
+Foundations of Contemporary Psychology (PSYC105), a lecture class that provides a broad overview of the field, is required for the major and should typically be the first course taken in the major.
+The course must be taken graded if used for the major.
+One can alternatively transfer a psychology AP or IB credit in place of this course (see the Advanced Placement section).
+Only one psychological statistics course may be counted toward the major.

 PSYC220 Cognitive Psychology